-Nothing says summer quite like sitting under a bright blue sky by the water with a hot-off-the-grill burger and a frosty pint of whatever’s on tap.
-While Nashville may not have the salty air and ocean views, here’s some good news: there are plenty of lakeside and riverfront vistas that lend themselves to an idyllic meal on the water.
-Whether it’s a casual weekend brunch or a scenic sunset dinner on the river, these eight spots offer views worthy of a drive.
-And yes, plenty provide a nice Nashville dose of live music right there on the water.Read More
+Nothing says summer quite like sitting under a bright blue sky by the water with a hot-off-the-grill burger and a frosty pint of whatever beer’s on tap.
+While Nashville itself has limited waterfront dining options, you can still find plenty of meals with lakeside and riverfront vistas nearby.
+Whether you’re after a casual weekend brunch or a scenic sunset dinner on the river with live music, these restaurants in and around Nashville offer views worth a drive — or a sail, as many allow you to dock your boat right there.Read More

 Where to Find Waterfront Wining and Dining Near Nashville